grid-line

 Cost of Cloud Computing

-Each of the three major cloud providers offer a variety of payment options depending on the service.
+Each of the three major cloud providers offers a variety of payment options depending on the service.
 Long-term, infrequently accessed archive data is considerably cheaper than standard cloud services.

 Amazon Web Services